 It is important to distinguish between the consent form signed by many patients, the doctrine of informed consent, and the concept of medical malpractice.
 The fact that a consent form was signed is evidence of informed consent, but it is not conclusive.
 Evidence may be introduced as to the contents of the form and the time and circumstances of the signing.
 Furthermore, the fact that a consent form mentions a particular risk or the fact that a physician advises the patient of a particular risk, does not mean that the patient has consented to the physician committing medical malpractice in bringing about the danger of which the patient was warned.
 For instance, the fact that a patient is advised that there is a danger of nerves or vessels being severed during a surgical procedure does not relieve the physician of the obligation of performing the procedure in a medically appropriate manner.
 The consent of the patient operates only for those injuries which were not avoidable even with the exercise of appropriate care.
 In such a case, the patient would be permitted to show negligence in the performance of the procedure, despite the fact that he or she was warned of the danger.

 VI.
 Medical Experts:

 Pursuing a medical malpractice claim is an expensive and arduous undertaking.
-Proving the claim requires expertise, resources and tenacity.
-Dutson Law Firm, Ltd. has successfully prosecuted a large number of malpractice claims.
-If you have a question about a possible case or would like a consultation, please feel free to call us at (480) 962-0500 or email us.
+Proving the claim requires expertise, resources, and tenacity.
+Our Law Firm has successfully prosecuted a large number of malpractice claims.
+If you have a question about a possible case or would like a consultation, please feel free to call us.
 We look forward to hearing from you soon.